 Sean Sprague is a visual artist from Toronto.
 He is currently an MFA candidate at the University of California Los Angeles (UCLA).

-Sprague's practice has been keenly aware of the cusp that photography occupies between the real and the artificial.
-It is this tension many people within the photography field find most problematic and it is this area his practice finds most interesting.
-The photographic medium’s preoccupation in distinguishing itself has much to do with this tension. and the ubiquity of images in the world further contributes to this predicament.
+Sprague's practice is keenly interested in the cusp that photography occupies between the real and the artificial.
+It is this tension, that continues to elicit debate within the artistic community, writers, and thinkers, that highlights the medium’s preoccupation in distinguishing itself.
+The ubiquity of images in the world further contributes to this predicament.
 These concerns led Sprague to approach his work not only from the context of a photographic tradition, but from a broader pictorial one.
 This prompted the development of his current methodology, evolving Sprague's process into one that emphasizes the making of a picture.

 In 2011 Sprague began creating large-scale colour photographic tableaus are created following much research and planning.
 The production of an artwork includes precisely lighting and composing a kind of mise en scène.
 When present, figures are directed to re-enact tasks from their everyday life, or perform a role.
 If a scenario does not allow for direction, it is imparted afterwards by selecting a particular gesture from the numerous images captured.
 Compositions are explicitly arranged to present figures absorbed in their action.
 The entire scope of a scene is photographed in thousands of close-up pieces, focusing on various points of the composition.
 After a photography session is complete, the materials are selected, edited, and meticulously combined to digitally construct each work.
 A work’s scale and completeness in detail is achieved through this process and results in a flattening pictorial effect emphasizing a picture’s two-dimensional nature.
 There is no original negative.
 No original image.
 The picture only becomes complete when all the chosen elements are brought together and seamed.